ZenHatesCoding/ZenHatesCoding.github.io/_posts/2017-03-15-OFC 2017 Interesting Papers.md

         - n1 and n2 are scaling factors
 - 240 km multispan link 1.6 e-3 average BER for all channel
 - 160 km extended reach single span 1.3e-2 BER

+### Tu3I.5 KK PAM tranceiver
+- C.Antonelli, A.Mecozzi Uof L'Aquila Italy
+- computation of logarithm requires up-sampling by 2 to three
+- no need for addition CPR
+- not self-heterdyne or standard SSB, bias is not used as a carrier which requires large CSPR
+    - |u(t)|<1 original signal must be non-negative

+### Th3D.2 Perforance Improvement of Electronic disperision post-compensation in DD system using DSP based Rx linearization
+- Z.Li UCL
+- Same algorithm as Tu3I.4
+- Precompensation at Tx + SSBI cancellation at Rx and SSBI cancellation + CD compensation at Rx have similar performances as long as SSBI is efficiently mitigated.

 ### Th5B.6 PDP 218 Gbs single wavelength single pol single PD transmission over 125 km of ssmf using kk detection
 - X.Chen Bell Labs US